Volunteers with First Aid Training

 - Be available by radio (provided by WRV) during project and after hours for overnight projects.
 Project Medics are limited to 2 alcohol beverages during the after hours portion of overnight events and must remain sober to provide care.

 - Communicate with Project Leader and WRV staff during the event to reassess risks as conditions change.
-Communicate with Crew Leaders and Volunteers that you are the Project Medic.
+Communicate with Crew Leaders and Volunteers that you are a designated Volunteer with First Aid Training.